tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "In zero-sum games you always try to **hide your strategy**, but in nonzero-sum games you might want to announce your strategy in public so the other players need to **adapt to it**."

+* "If you create predator/prey relationships in silico, what conditions cause the virtual organisms to settle into a long-term coevolutionary duet, and what conditions cause them to crash?"

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>